vienie/Google-IT-Automation-with-Python/Automating Real-World Tasks with Python/Week 2 - Interacting with Web Services/README.md

 output-results.txt just shows the print output to the terminal after you run the script (this file is not needed for this assessment).

 Finally, visit http://{corpweb external IP address}/ to see the results in your web browser.
+This is the 'External Ip Address' provided by Qwiklab for you.

 NOTE: If you get an error such as:
 ```